mnot/I-D/http-key/draft.md

 ### "s": Substring Match Modifier

-The "s" modifier matches if the parameter value (after unquoting) is contained as a sequence of characters within both lists.
+The "s" modifier matches if the parameter value (after unquoting) is contained as a sequence of characters within the values of both lists.

 ### "b": Beginning Substring Match Modifier